-By 1916, Joplin was experiencing the devastating physical and mental effects of tertiary syphilis, a disease he had probably contracted almost two decades earlier.
+By 1916, Joplin was experiencing the devastating physical and mental effects of tertiary syphilis, a disease he had probably contracted almost 20 years earlier.
 By mid-January, 1917, he had to be hospitalized, and was soon transferred to a mental institution where he died on April 1, 1917.

 Scott Joplin was the most sophisticated and tasteful ragtime composer of the era.
 But he aspired to more.
 His goal was to be a successful composer for the lyric stage and he continually worked toward this end.

 That he called himself “King of Ragtime Writers,” omitting a claim for his piano playing, reveals his recognition that not all of his music musical skills were on the same high level.
 His piano playing was described as mediocre, perhaps due to early effects of syphilis.
 He also played cornet and violin, but put little effort into developing himself on those instruments.
 He is reported to have had a fine singing voice, and performed at times as a singer.
 He also had perfect pitch and, on becoming proficient at music notation, composed away from the piano.